 Ranked among the top 20 of over 400 nursing schools in the nation, the University of Wisconsin-Madison School of Nursing lacked a strong campus presence and cutting edge learning environments.
-Realizing these gaps needed to be addressed in order to stay competitive, the University partnered with Kahler Slater to provide programming, planning and architectural services to design a new School of Nursing.
-The building supports the school’s focus on research, technology and practice as well as to enhance collaborative learning with the adjacent University Hospital and medical and pharmacy schools.
+Realizing these gaps needed to be addressed to stay competitive, the University partnered with Kahler Slater to provide programming, planning and architectural services to design a new School of Nursing.
+The building supports the school’s focus on research, technology and practice as well as enhanced collaborative learning with the adjacent University Hospital and medical and pharmacy schools.

 Katharyn May, Former Dean